 What is Web Application Security Testing?

-• Website Spoofing- Act of creating a hoax website to mislead users or target audience of the authenticated website for fraudulent intent.
+An Act of creating a hoax website to mislead users or target the audience of the authenticated website for fraudulent intent.

-• URL Manipulation- The act of altering or manipulating information in the URL to get access to the confidential information and this information is passed on through the query string.
+Attackers alter or manipulate information in the URL to access confidential data, which is passed through the query string.

-• XSS (Cross-Site-Scripting)- A security breach where the malicious scripts are injected into the otherwise trusted websites.
+Attackers inject malicious scripts into otherwise trusted websites, causing a security breach.
 This attack occurs when a cyber-attacker uses a web application to send malicious code to different end-user in the form of a browser-side script.

-When it comes to web application security, there are more than one standard ways to perform:
+When it comes to web application security, there are more than one standard way to perform:

 1. Vulnerability Assessment

-Done through automated software, this type of testing is performed to scan web applications against known vulnerability signatures.
+Automated software performs this type of testing to scan web applications for known vulnerability signatures.
 It is the process of identifying and prioritizing vulnerabilities in the web application whereas it provides the knowledge, awareness, and risk background check which is necessary to understand.

 2. Dynamic Application Security Test